New Mexico Hatch Green Chile Chicken Enchiladas

 Looking for more recipes made with Hatch green chiles?
 Try these other favorites:

-• Green Chile Cornbread –This cornbread recipe is the perfect fusion of Southwest flavors.
-Combining traditional cornbread with the zing of green chiles, to create a mouthwatering side dish that’s easy to make.
+• Green Chile Cornbread –This cornbread recipe perfectly fuses Southwest flavors.
+Combining traditional cornbread with the zing of green chiles creates a mouthwatering side dish that’s easy to make.
 Ideal as a side dish or standalone treat, this cornbread is a crowd-pleaser at any meal.

-• Hatch Queso – This recipe queso recipe is made with freshly roasted hatch green chiles, cheddar and Monterey Jack cheese.
-It’s rich, creamy and makes the perfect snack, appetizer or party food.
+• Hatch Queso – This queso recipe is made with freshly roasted hatch green chiles, cheddar, and Monterey Jack cheese.
+It’s rich and creamy and makes the perfect snack, appetizer, or party food.

-• Hatch Chile Mac and Cheese – Combines the rich, gooey goodness of melted cheese with the bold, earthy taste of Hatch chiles, creating a mouthwatering dish that will leave your taste buds dancing.
+• Hatch Chile Mac and Cheese – Combines melted cheese’s rich, gooey goodness with Hatch chiles’ bold, earthy taste, creating a mouthwatering dish that will leave your taste buds dancing.

 two cooked enchiladas on a plate topped with avocado slices